fallahn/crogine/samples/golf/mod_kit/course_format.md

         grass_tint = 1.0, 1.0, 0.5, 1 //affects the colour of the noise applied to the grass colour.
 This is optional, by default just darkens the grass colour audio = "assets/golf/sound/ambience.xas" //optional path to a crogine audioscape file for environment sounds (see below)

-        treeset = "assets/golf/treesets/bush01.tst" //up to 4 optional treesets used to describe the surrounding scenery.
-See Treesets below

         title = "St. Billybob's links, Isle of Wibble" //course title, shown in the game lobby description = "This is a test course.
 Why not have a play?" //a brief description, shown in the game lobby